schmidt-jo/PyMRItools/docs/contribute/contributing.md

-# Contributing to Brain Segmentation
+# Contributing to the PyMRITools

 The most important thing first: